rvparagas/web-app/README.md

 ## Reflection

 This branch adds MongoDB to the app: the backend connects to MongoDB on startup, seeds data if the collection is empty, and implements full CRUD (create, read one, read many, update, delete) with appropriate HTTP methods and status codes under `/api/user`.
 The backend is modular (separate model and route files).
+Very little challenges were faced when expanding on this project; the main one being our web app not wanting to connect to MongoDB during development due to changes on separate branches, which was later fixed.